A topic from the subject of Organic Chemistry in Chemistry.

 • Kinetic studies: Kinetic studies measure the rate of a reaction as a function of the concentration of the reactants.
 This information can be used to determine the order of the reaction and the rate constant.

-• Isotope labeling studies: Isotope labeling studies involve replacing one or more of the atoms in a molecule with an isotope of the same element.
+• Isotope labeling studies: Isotope labeling studies involve replacing one or more atoms in a molecule with an isotope of the same element.
 This information can be used to track the movement of atoms during a reaction.

 • Product studies: Product studies involve identifying and quantifying the products of a reaction.
 This information can be used to determine the mechanism of the reaction.